riclarsson/Pythonic-DISORT/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+>
+> The only guideline at the moment is that PythonicDISORT should remain system agnostic and installable through a simple `pip install` command.
+If your contributions have dependencies, they should be similarly easy to install.

 ### Reporting Bugs